Bucatini

 Bucatini (/it/), also known as perciatelli (/it/), is a thick spaghetti-like pasta with a hole running through the center.
 It is common throughout Lazio, particularly Rome.

 The similar pasta type ziti (/it/) consists of long hollow rods which are also smooth in texture and have square-cut edges; "cut ziti" are ziti cut into shorter tubes.
 There is also a wider version of ziti, zitoni (/it/).

 Name

 The name comes from the Italian buco, meaning 'hole', while bucato or its Neapolitan-language variant perciato means 'pierced'.

+Bucatini is the name around Rome; around Naples it is perciatelli.

 Composition and use

 Bucatini is a tubed pasta made of hard durum wheat flour and water.
 Its length is 25–30 cm with a 3 mm diameter.
 The average cooking time is nine minutes.